trapcodeio/object-validator-pro/docs/installation.md

 ## Object Validator Pro (OVP)
 [< Index](index.md)
+___

 ### Installation
-Ovp can be used directly in browsers or imported using node package managers in your project.
+OVP can be used directly in browsers or imported using node package managers.

 #### Browser